StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 tags: note making, note taking, notes, digital garden, personal wiki, tutorial
 date: 2022-08-24
 importance: 7
-description: "Tutorial on how to make a digital garden / personal wiki using my template.
-Step-by-Step, not too hard even if you are not a programmer by trade."
+description: "Tutorial on how to make a digital garden / personal wiki using my template."
-abstract: "This is a tutorial on how to make a digital garden / personal wiki using my Jekyll template.
-Step-by-Step, not too hard even if you are not a programmer by trade. "
+abstract: "This is a tutorial on how to make a digital garden / personal wiki using my Jekyll template."
 twitter_image: "https://strikingloo.github.io/resources/ai-generated-images/dalle_2/steampunk_library.png"
 sitemap: true
 ---